 Here’s our ultimate guide to the best indoor play in Singapore, mama!

 From trampolines, to real-life jobs, to your classic jungle gyms and slides, indoor play in Singapore can take many forms.
-With a slew of new openings in 2016 – including Singapore’s largest indoor water park, a child-size metropolis on Sentosa, multiple trampoline parks and much more – we thought it was high time to give you the scoop on any and all forms of indoor play in Singapore, mamas.
+From Singapore’s largest indoor water park, to a child-size metropolis on Sentosa, multiple trampoline parks and much more – we thought it was high time to give you the scoop on any and all forms of indoor play in Singapore, mamas.
 Have fun!

 Singapore’s first dedicated, purpose-built trampoline park, Katapult offers 14,000 square feet of jumping fun for kiddos and adults alike.
 Highlights at the Yishun complex include freefalling 3 metres onto an airbag (Katapult’s the only park in Singapore to use the same one utilized for Olympic training), and an Olympic trampoline for wall running.
 Throw in Slam Dunk lanes and over 30 interconnected trampolines, and it’s truly a gravity-defying experience!